 What are brake linings, and what do they do?
 In this guide, I will take you through everything you need to know about brake linings.
 Is it time to change your heavy commercial vehicles or machine brake linings?
-To make the best choice when buying brake linings, you need to consider a couple of things, including the material and suitability.
-You also need to know more about the brake linings.
+To make the best choice when buying brake lining, you need to consider a couple of things, including the material and suitability.
+You also need to know more about the brake lining.

 They are an important part of the braking system.
 They are made with materials that produce powerful friction to stop moving machines or vehicles.
 These linings are fitted on brake shoes.
 Heavy commercial brake linings use the same approach but they are tougher.

 The brake system operates under the principle of friction.
 In a drum brake system, levers linking the linings to the brake cylinder attach the linings.

 When you step on the brake pedal, pressure is generated within the brake cylinder, and pistons are pushed against the brake levers.
 The force on the brake levers pushes the linings against the inner drum surface.
 The friction generated by the pushing force resists the rolling motion of machines or vehicles and brings it to a stop.

 If your vehicle has a disc brake, the linings are mounted on calipers and are surrounded by a rotor.
 When you step on the brake pedal, a piston forces the brake pads against the rotor, and friction created stops your moving truck.

 Linings also have reverse side damping.
 These components, usually springs and sheets of metal, reduce the noise during braking.

 They are not only important, but they are also a must-have in commercial vehicles.
 They are among the essential parts of your vehicle’s braking system.
 When the brake pedals are pushed, the brake linings create friction, stopping your trucks or machines.

 They are categorized into types based on their materials.
 It is important to also note that brake shoes carry the linings in the drum and therefore equally important when choosing the material.
 The three most used linings materials are semi-metallic, ceramic fiber, and non-asbestos.